Jona Weinhofen

 Jona Weinhofen (born 1 January 1983) is an Australian musician.
-He was the lead guitarist for metalcore band I Killed the Prom Queen, rhythm guitarist for British band Bring Me the Horizon from 2009 to 2013 and the guitarist for Californian band Bleeding Through from 2007 to 2009.
+He is the lead guitarist for metalcore band I Killed the Prom Queen, and was the rhythm guitarist for British band Bring Me the Horizon, from 2009 to 2013 and the guitarist for Californian band Bleeding Through from 2007 to 2009.
 In September 2021, he joined Destroy Rebuild Until God Shows alongside Craig Owens.

-Musical career
+Career

-Jona Weinhofen formed metalcore band I Killed the Prom Queen in Adelaide in 2000 with drummer JJ Peters.
+Weinhofen formed metalcore band I Killed the Prom Queen in Adelaide in 2000 with drummer JJ Peters.
 The band released two LPs, one EP, a split EP, a demo and a live CD/DVD before their first split in 2007, with Weinhofen acting as manager from 2004 to 2007.

 After the departure of vocalist Ed Butcher from I Killed the Prom Queen, Weinhofen was invited to join American band Bleeding Through after the departure of Scott Danough.
 He played on their release Declaration and can be seen in their videos for "Death Anxiety" and "Germany".
 His new spot in Bleeding Through was one of several factors that caused the split of I Killed the Prom Queen in 2007.
 They briefly reunited in 2008 for their "Say Goodbye" farewell tour.
 Weinhofen left Bleeding Through midway through 2009 partly due to homesickness and discontent with living in America.

 Weinhofen replaced Curtis Ward in British band Bring Me the Horizon as a permanent member in March 2009.
 He was featured in the music video for "The Sadness Will Never End", which was released following the departure of Ward, and recorded with the group on their album There Is a Hell Believe Me I've Seen It.
-There Is a Heaven Let's Keep It a Secret..
+There Is a Heaven Let's Keep It a Secret.

 Weinhofen rejoined I Killed the Prom Queen when the band reunited in 2011 to play on the Destroy The Music Tour.
 The band also started working on a new studio album.